ahdde/graphite.net/README.md

 ## Known Issues

 Please be aware that this library might include functions which are not yet stable or miss functions from the latest stable release.
-To work around unsupported features you can always call .ToString() and used the inappropriately named function `GraphitePath.Parse()`.
+To work around unsupported features you can always call .ToString() and use the inappropriately named function `GraphitePath.Parse()`.

 ## Contributing